 Benchtop Scanning Electron Microscope (SEM) with EDX for elemental analysis

-Hitachi has just released the latest model of their benchtop SEM, called TM3030Plus, on 03 August 2014 at the Microscopy and Microanalysis 2014 meeting in Hartford, USA.
+The TM4000 Series supports advancements in R&D, medical, academia, and manufacturing settings by making routine operations simpler and more efficient through newly integrated technologies.
 This SEM features an Ultra Variable-pressure SE Detector (UVD) for low vacuum SE imaging and a high sensitivity 4-segment BSE detector for high quality compositional imaging.
 The UVD has been adapted from SU3500 premium VP SEM.

 Low vacuum minimises moisture evaporation and subsequent shrinkage of the sample, hence reduces the need of chemical processing and Critical Point Drying (CPD) or freeze drying.
 Moisture evaporation from wet samples can be further reduced by purchasing an optional -50°C cooling stage.